tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/使用问题_intl.md

 For the same gameserver, the operations of the same key are order-preserving, while the operations of different keys are not order-preserving.
 For different gameservers, the order is not preserved.

 ### Does TcaplusDB support table definition changes?
 TcaplusDB supports table definition changes.
 If you simply add value fields and modify macros, use table change operations; for the rest of the scenarios, you need to dynamically modify the table structure.
 That is, use the data migration + Ulog process to achieve table definition changes.
-[Submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) for application.
+[Submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) to apply to use this feature.

 ### How does the gameserver kick out an invalid tcaproxy (access layer) node?
 TcaplusDB API does disaster recovery processes for tcaproxy exceptions here.
 There are two main ways in which the API kicks out invalid tcaproxy processes:

 1. The API physically considers that a tcaproxy is not available.
 The API sends heartbeat detection packets to all connected tcaproxy every 1 second.
 If a gameserver does not receive the corresponding heartbeat return packets from tcaproxy within 10 seconds, the API will actively disconnect the TCP link to tcaproxy and actively link the tcaproxy at the next onupdate.
 2. API logically considers that a tcaproxy is not available.
 It calculates the request and response ratio of a tcaproxy every 10 seconds as a basis for judgment.
 The time out threshold for the API to a request packet is 3s.
-If it is greater than 3 times, the tcaproxy is considered unavailable and the request will not be sent to the tcaproxy.
+If it times out more than 3 times, the tcaproxy is considered unavailable and the request will not be sent to the tcaproxy.
 A getmetdata request is sent after 60s.
 If tcaproxy can correctly handle the getmetadata request , the API considers the tcaproxy available and the request is sent to the tcaproxy again.

 If the gameserver finds that a tcaproxy is not available within 10s, it will not send data to the tcaproxy node.

 ### How does the gameserver choose the tcaproxy (access layer) node?
 The gameserver maintains a consistent Hash ring locally.
 Once a tcaproxy (access layer) node has been verified, it will be added to the Hash ring.
 If a tcaproxy (access layer) node reduces capacity or the TCP link between gameserver and tcaproxy (access layer) has been disconnected due to machine abnormalities, the gameserver will remove the tcaproxy (access layer) node from the Hash ring.
 The gameserver calculates hash values based on the primary key in the request (if it is a batchget request, it randomly selects a single tcaproxy (access layer) node), and then selects a single tcaproxy (access layer) node to send out on the consistent Hash ring.

-### How to judge whether the packeting of response packet has ended?
+### How do I judge whether the packeting of response packet has ended?
-Traversal.
-Judge whether the traversal ends according to state, that is, API GetState.
+For traversal, judge whether the traversal ends according to state, that is, API GetState.
 For the rest of packeting scenarios, judge whether the packeting ends according to the function `HaveMoreResPkgs`.

 ### What is the difference between GetRecordCount and GetRecordMatchCount?
 A request may have N response packets.
 If there are multiple packets, GetRecordCount refers to the number of records in the response packet, and GetRecordMatchCount refers to the data records stored on the tcapsvr (storage layer) end (total number of records for a single key).

 ### Does TcaplusDB have a pass through field?
 The CS protocol of TcaplusDB is divided into two parts: Head and Body.
 UserBuff (maximum size is 1 KB), AsyncID and Sequence in Head are all pass through fields.
-You can use them according to your actual needs.
+You can use them accordingly.

 ### What is the role of SetResultFlag?
 When performing write operations, the response packet supports returning records.
 When performing read operations, calling this function is invalid.
 The description of the specific value of result_flag is as follows: